JamieCressey/slim-handlebars/README.md

 );
 ```

-Templates (suffixed with .html) are assumed to be located within <doc root>/templates.
-An optional sub-directory of partials (<doc root>/templates/partials) can also be used.
+Templates (suffixed with .handlebars) are assumed to be located within Slim's template directory (&lt;doc root&gt;/templates, by default).
+Partials are picked up from &lt;template directory&gt;/partials.

+Constructor takes an array as a parameter.
+The following properties are supported:

+* partialsDirectory
+* templateExtensions

 To render the templates within your routes: